Is there a Fitbit for dogs? Yes, in fact, there are several!

 Poof Pea is waterproof, but water-resistant is probably the better terminology to use.
 A light sprinkle shouldn’t hurt it, but we wouldn’t let your pooch go for a swim.

-Our Thoughts: Poof Pea is a pretty basic dog activity monitor, but it does a fine job.
+Our Final Thoughts: Poof Pea is a pretty basic dog activity monitor, but it does a fine job.
 It’s definitely a fun way to keep an eye on your pooch’s movements, but it’s still fairly new on the market, and it’s difficult to evaluate its accuracy this early on – some users doubt the unit’s report, while others don’t seem to take issue.

 Tracking your canine’s movements is tons of fun, and in some cases it can provide major health benefits and even alert owners to potential illnesses that might otherwise go unnoticed.